 Unlike the other carbonated water varieties, sparkling mineral water contains natural carbonation, from a well or spring with inherent carbonation in the water that arises from it.
 Sparkling mineral water is naturally stocked with a multitude of minerals, including sodium, magnesium and calcium.
 The mineral quantities vary by type of spring water, depending on the location from which it was bottled.
 The mineral content of water impacts its taste to a surprising degree.
 The Food and Drug Administration dictates that sparkling mineral water must include 250 parts per million (or more) of dissolved minerals and trace elements to meet the criteria of this category.

 Sparkling water is almost indistinguishable from seltzer: mere carbonated water with a hint of extra flavoring.
 Unlike mineral water, it isn’t necessary sprung from the ground.
 Sparkling water can contain sodium, just like seltzers.
 In fact, seltzers and soda waters often have similar flavor profiles and identical lists of ingredients.
 They’re considered a healthy, mineral-rich source of hydration.
 Because of the high level of overlap between the categories of seltzer and sparkling water, its up to each individual brand to decide how they prefer to be classified.
-Since seltzer carries more historical connotations, many older brands opt for “seltzer” in their monikers, while “sparkling water” (or “sparkling CBD water” for a few contemporary sellers) is adopted by new brands on the rise.
+Since seltzer carries more historical connotations, many older brands opt for “seltzer” in their monikers, while “sparkling water” is adopted by newer brands on the rise.
 Shweppe’s, despite their founder’s status as the original creator of seltzer and the carbonation process, has recently switched labels and rebranded their products as “sparkling water.”
 This change in tune – but not in process – just exemplifies how interchangeably the labels may be used.

 While the origin of carbonated sodas in Selter spring is more than a millennium behind us, Colorado’s Best Drinks remains devoted to bring carbonated beverages back to their natural roots - and to deliver them straight to your doorstep.